Flying long haul with kids

 Some of the things we felt impressed by were:

-- Finally, both of the boys were offered entertainment and activity packs that were of surprisingly high quality.
+• Finally, both of the boys were offered entertainment and activity packs that were of surprisingly high quality.
 This guy LOVES Pororo, so he was especially pleased with the Pororo activity pack he was given on the flight from Seoul to Tokyo.
+On every single Korean Air flight we have flown (from 2 hour short haul flights to 14 hour long haul flights) the kids have been given a gift, ranging from a ‘build your own’ airplane, headphones and cozy socks, to mess-free painting, activity packs, and small toys.

 👉 Looking for more tips on travelling with kids?
 Check my South Korea with kids destinations guide here.